 Well, there are things more important than that.
 But one can’t deny the satisfaction once you’ve set up such business.

 Such businesses allow you to access quality content behind a paywall.
 The entire process is hassle-free.
 Just pay for it and use it.

 No tension of paying again and again.

-In fact, most people forget about payments at all when they enjoy the subscription.
+Most people often forget about payments when they enjoy the subscription.

-It's good for both the company and the customers.
+It’s suitable for both the company and the customers.

 It’s cheaper and convenient